gambling market Mexico overview

 Mexico’s real-money gaming market value, in USD billion.

-The gaming landscape’s significant evolution has often been hard to estimate precisely.
+The Mexian gambling landscape’s significant evolution has often been hard to estimate precisely.
 Even back in 2016, however, some specialized financial outlets settled on a sizable figure for the online gambling market – USD 2 billion.
 However, according to the Association of Permit Holders and Game Providers (APJSAC), most of that amount (90%) was channeled towards offshore and unlicensed operators.

 A year later (2017), the casino market as a whole was assessed to be worth as much as USD 10 billion.
 The online segment was still accounting for only USD 500 million of that, industry experts claim.